Executive Summary

 - We try to take over when they make a misstep.

-3. Take It On: “I’ve Done This Before — Here’s My Plan.”
+3. Take It On: “I’ve Done This Before.
+Here’s My Plan.”

-- Mindset: I have experience and want to lead.
+- Mindset: “I have experience and want to lead.”

-- What to Do: Review the plan briefly.
+- What to do: Review the plan briefly.
 Offer input.
 Let them execute.

-4. Onward: “I’m Doing This — I’ll Let You Know If There’s a Problem.”
+4. Onward: “I’m Doing This.
+I’ll Let You Know If There’s a Problem.”

-- Mindset: I own this task.
-I’ll escalate only if needed.
+- Mindset: “I own this task.
+I’ll escalate only if needed.”

-- What to Do: Monitor outcomes, not methods.
+- What to do: Monitor outcomes, not methods.
 Offer support only when needed.

-The Goal: “I’ve Got This — And I’m Developing Someone Else Now.”
+The Goal: “I’ve Got This, and I’m Developing Someone Else Now.”

-- Mindset: I’m multiplying.
-I’m not just doing — I’m teaching.
+- Mindset: “I’m multiplying.
+I’m not just doing, I’m teaching.”

-- Reality: They’ve become the multiplier.
+- Reality: They have become the multiplier.

 2 Steps You Can Take This Month